Dancing with Myself (TV series)

-Dancing with Myself is an American dance competition television series that premiered on NBC on May 31, 2022.
-The series is hosted by Camille Kostek.
+Dancing with Myself is an American dance competition television series that aired on NBC from May 31 to July 19, 2022.
+The series was hosted by Camille Kostek.

 Production

 On December 14, 2021, it was announced that NBC had ordered the series with Shakira as the star and executive producer.
 On March 15, 2022, it was announced that Camille Kostek would host the series and that Shaquille O'Neal and Liza Koshy would join Shakira as creators of the series.
 On March 15, 2022, O'Neal was replaced by Nick Jonas due to technical difficulties.

-The series premiered on May 31, 2022.
+The series premiered on May 31, 2022, and it was cancelled after a single season in March 2023.

 Format

 Shakira, Koshy, and Jonas are described as "creators" rather than "judges" or "coaches."

 Each show features 12 contestants competing for a $25,000 prize.
 Each episode features six rounds of competition; in each round, all contestants dance to the same song.
 The rounds are: